Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Pipe bridge networks, pumping stations, stage platforms

-• Interior areas with restricted access , stepped levels
+• Interior areas with limited access , stepped levels

 • Emission-free devices preferred (electric), depending on the sector